PIesPnuema/VirusTotalNetstatCheck/README.md

 ```

 ## Setup API Key
+You need to create an account with VirusTotal to receive an API key.

 Create a file named `apikey.txt` in the same directory (`~/.local/bin/Scripts/VirusTotalNetstatCheck`) and place your VirusTotal API key in it. ***Ensure the file contains nothing but the API key.***